omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- create new view for a coach viewing their athletes workout instance?
+  - workout name link from coaches page would link to new view instead of instance.get_absolute_url
+  - new url would have coaches username then athletes username
+  - new view could have athletes username on the page somewhere. everything else would likely be the same
+  - would need all new buttons and views for each button to show coach username then athlete username
+- create add to athletes button for workouts on workout list
 - need to fix scheduling workouts individually by coach.
   - currently if you are a coach and have created a workout for multiple athletes and then go to a specific athletes workout instance and try to schedule just that workout, it will schedule all athletes instances who have that workout.